-- #AuthorToolboxBlogHop: I host this monthly hop on the theme of resources and learning for authors.
+- #AuthorToolboxBlogHop: (note that as of January 2021, this blog hop is on hold) I host this monthly hop on the theme of resources and learning for authors.
 All authors at all stages of their careers are welcome to join, and we hop the third Wednesday of every month.
 Non-writing publishing peeps (editors, book-marketing specialists, book-cover designers, picture-book illustrators, etc.) are welcome, too. (one-time sign-up)

 - Insecure Writers Support Group Blog Hop: The monthly #IWSG hop is a community of supportive writers, a place to express insecurities.
 Those who have been through the fire can offer guidance.
 Hop to it the first Wednesday of every month. (one-time sign-up)

 - Storytime Blog Hop: The #StorytimeBlogHop writers treat one another to spec-fic flash fiction four times annually. (pre-registration required for each edition)

 - Write…Edit…Publish Blog Hop: The WEP bi-monthly hop is a 1,000-word writing contest with prompts provided and a critique element after posts are published. (sign-up required in advance of each event)

 - #AtoZchallenge Blog Hop: This annual marathon hop happens every April.
 The challenge is to blog daily until you’ve written about your chosen theme from A to Z. It’s open to all bloggers, and a lot of authors participate. (read instructions for how to participate in hop)